-Community need for public services, particularly a Primary School site, to be further considered through population growth scenario modelling.
+Community need for public services, particularly a Primary School site, to be further considered through future planning.
+Feedback from the Department of Education has indicated that the identification of a school site/s in the precinct may be required due to population growth and pressures on surrounding schools.